-- 1. ☐ The system or project maintains information obtained from individuals and organizations who are not federal personnel or an agency of the federal government (i.e., outside the federal government) - 2.
+1. □ The system or project maintains information obtained from individuals and organizations who are not federal personnel or an agency of the federal government (i.e., outside the federal government)

-The project or system involves a new collection of information in identifiable form for 10 or more persons from outside the federal government. - 3.
+- 2. □ The project or system involves a new collection of information in identifiable form for 10 or more persons from outside the federal government. - 3.
 The project or system completed an Information Collection Request ("ICR") and received OMB approval. - 4.

-The project or system did not complete an Information Collection Request ("ICR") and receive OMB approval because TPP is a general support system and the information in the system is not collected directly from the individual.
+In The project or system did not complete an Information Collection Request ("ICR") and receive OMB approval because information is collected either via the nightly core data feed with HR Connect, or from end user actions when they use particular system features and functions.
+Data is imported into ITM from HR Connect.